akilli/docker/README.md

 - `opcache.revalidate_freq = 0` and
 - strict sessions.

 If you use these default settings, you must provide a preload script at `/app/preload.php` and be aware of the fact that changes in PHP scripts will only have effect after restarting the server which is perfect for containerized production environment.
+The `php-xdebug` package is installed, but not enabled.

 For development, some of these settings are surely not suitable, so you likely want to change them.
 There are several possibilities to adjust these default settings.
 You could p.e.